 Everyone likes to get rewards.
 So does your customer.
 Rewards like coupons & discounts can be offered in return for feedback and reviews.
 With user-generated reviews, your customer engagement impact will be doubled.

 Share your customer’s reviews on social media.

 Reviews might not be the first thing that strikes your mind; however, they are very powerful in re-engaging your current customer.
-It also increases the conversion rate from the social sites and will definitely raise brand awareness.
+It also increases the conversion rate from social sites and will definitely raise brand awareness.

 Some customer engagement examples for you to demonstrate the ideas.

-In the end, I would like to conclude that every marketer should emphasize on both its user and consumer to attain successful, transactional business.
+In the end, I would like to conclude that every marketer should emphasize both its user and consumer to attain a successful, transactional business.
 Try out these strategies and please do share the feedback.
 Let us all know what you might experience.

 3 Replies to “Customer Engagement or User Engagement: What is Important for your Website?”